joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6479124/2025/07/07/newcastle-leeds-longstaff-transfer-news/

 **N.Y.P.D.
 Investigates the Death of an 18-Year-Old in a Bronx Precinct**\
-`Saniyah Cheatham is said to have hanged herself early Saturday after she was arrested.
+`Saniyah Cheatham is said to have hanged herself early Saturday after she was arrested in an assault case.
 Friends said she had been in good spirits a day before.`\
 https://nytimes.com/2025/07/07/nyregion/nypd-bronx-custody-death-saniyah-cheatham.html

 **A Hotel Made Famous by Graham Greene Is a Victim of Haiti’s Violence**\